Hangover remedies that will help relieve the pain!

 #3 Honey – Raw unpasteurized is the best

 Honey is the most available home remedies.
 The naturally occurring fructose can neutralize the harmful effects of alcohol.
-This competes with the metabolism of alcohol.
+It competes with the metabolism of alcohol.
 Honey helps with digestion making it easier to get food down.

-Tip: take 3-4 teaspoons of honey after an interval of one hour helps in digesting alcohol or more for extreme consumption.
+Tip: take 3-4 teaspoons of honey in an interval of an hour helps in digesting alcohol.

 -Make a ‘hot-toddy’ (minus the booze) with honey.
 Boil one cup of water, add honey and lemon juice.
-Enjoy this several times throughtoout the day.
+Enjoy this several times throughout the day.

 # 4 Peppermint Tea

 Peppermint is a herb that relaxes the intestines.
 It is also a carminative (flatulence reliever), which is a substance that removes accumulated gas from the stomach and intestines.
-I recommend checking out 50+ amazing peppermint oil uses and benefits from Tips Bulletin.
-They also have a very cool DIY sore muscle rub recipe.
+I recommend checking out 50+ amazing peppermint oil uses and benefits from Tips Bulletin, which includes an easy DIY sore muscle rub recipe.

 # 5 The Sauerkraut or Cabbage Soup Cure (Ask any Russian!)

 Many Eastern European countries such as Lithuania, Austria, and the ancient Greeks and Romans believed that cabbage had healing powers.
-They would eat a lot of cabbage at before drinking, as this would allow them to drink more alcohol without feeling the side effects.
-For additional benefits eat a banana to replace the potassium lost while drinking.
+They would eat a lot of cabbage before drinking, as this would allow them to drink more alcohol without feeling the side effects.
+For additional benefits, eat a banana to replace the potassium lost while drinking.
 Before throwing that peel away, learn what it can be used for.

 “Eating raw cabbage helps treat headaches and disturbance in the nerves caused due to a hangover.
 Cabbage juice, together with tomato juice works wonders as it reduces the craving for alcohol and also helps in metabolism,” suggests Dr.Shreejit, an Ayurvedic Doctor.